sccn/sccn.github.io/Graveyard/TIPS_and_FAQ.md

-**Answer:** To change the figure aspect for publication, you can go in the figure menu and use the Matlab menu item "Tools \> Edit".
+**Answer:** To change the figure aspect for publication, you can go in the figure menu and use the MATLAB menu item "Tools \> Edit".
 Then you can select any object in the figure.
 Second button will display a contextual menu where you will be albe to change line thickness, color, font aspects..., or even draw additional lines or add text.
 We also